 Make sure that you completely understand your drone’s control systems before launching it into flight.
 This will help you avoid crashing your drone or injuring passersby.
 Most drones use a two-stick control system for operation.
 This system uses one stick to control the left, right, forward, and backward motion (direction) of your drone and the other stick to control the altitude and rotation angle.

 Learn how to operate your drone before you send it flying.
 Every drone has different controls, with varying levels of sensitivity and stability.
 Knowing how your drone operates under safe conditions will help you safely operate it when there are risks involved.

 There are drones on this list for every type of pilot.
 Whether you’re a beginner or an expert, a photographer or a racer, you are sure to find a great drone for a perfect price!

-If you’re looking for a way to keep up pace with your drone while you fly, then check out our guide to self balancing scooters and hoverboards!
+If you’re looking for a way to keep up the pace with your drone while you fly, then check out our guide to self-balancing scooters and hoverboards!